ErikaKK/cits5505_group_project/README.md

 ## Explanations

 - `app/` Contains the main application package.​
-  - `__init__.py` Initializes your application creating a Flask app instance.
+  - `__init__.py` Initializes the application creating a Flask app instance.
   - `models.py` Defines database models using SQLAlchemy.
   - `main/` Blueprint for main application routes and forms.
 [Main Routes Documentation](app/main/README.md)
   - `auth/` Blueprint for authentication-related routes and forms.
 [Authentication Documentation](app/auth/README.md)
   - `account/` Blueprint for account management routes and forms.[Account Management Documentation](app/account/README.md)
   - `messages/` Blueprint for messages routes and forms.[Messages System Documentation](app/messages/README.md)
   - `error/` Error handling for this app.
-  - `templates/` This is where you store your html templates i.e. index.html, layout.html
+  - `templates/` This is where html templates i.e. index.html, layout.html are stored.
   - `static/` Contains static files i.e. CSS, Javascript, images.
 - `run.py` Contains the actual python code that will import the app and start the development server.
-- `config.py` Stores configurations for your app.
+- `config.py` Stores configurations for the app.
+- `requirements.txt` This is where package dependencies are stored.
 - `tests/` Contains tests for this app.
 Use `pytest` in `bash` to run all the tests.
-- `requirements.txt` this is where you store your package dependencies, you can use pip
+- `.github/` Templates for issues and pull requests
+- `migrations/` Migration historys.

 ## Visualisation
-This feature allows user to upload their Spotify music history data (.json extension file) and display them 4 different personalised graphs.
-This makes user to understand their music listening behaviour
+This feature allows user to use their Spotify music history data (.json extension file) to display 4 different personalised graphs.
+This makes user to understand their music listening behaviours.

 ### Features
 - `Top 5 Artists Played graph`
    Displays top 5 artists played by user by taking sum of minutes played.
 - `Top 5 Tracks Played graph`